From Blood Sugar is Stable:-

 ∴ The glucagon response has no effect on HGP.

-The insulin response still has an effect, until physiological IR* develops.
+The insulin response still has an effect, until the 1st phase insulin response is lost*.

 ∴ Blood glucose tries to decrease, but the HPAA keeps it steady by raising cortisol level.

 RE How eating sugar & starch can lower your insulin needs: Blood glucose level on a VLC/ketogenic diet can be RAISED, due to the BG NFB HPAA (hypothalamic pituitary adrenal axis) loop not having a precise set point with the cortisol/adrenaline response (hyperglycaemia is not fatal, whereas hypoglycaemia can be fatal, as the brain always needs some glucose to function (~50%E from glucose)).

 So, how come people on LCHF (low carbohydrate, high fat) diets can have normal or slightly low BG levels?